apache/druid/docs/api-reference/dynamic-configuration-api.md

 ## Coordinator dynamic configuration

 The Coordinator has dynamic configurations to tune certain behavior on the fly, without requiring a service restart.
-For information on dynamic configuration spec properties, see [Coordinator dynamic configuration](../configuration/index.md#dynamic-configuration).
+For information on the supported properties, see [Coordinator dynamic configuration](../configuration/index.md#dynamic-configuration).

-### Get Coordinator dynamic configuration
+### Get dynamic configuration

-Retrieves current Coordinator dynamic configuration.
+Retrieves the current Coordinator dynamic configuration.
 Returns a JSON object with the dynamic configuration properties and values.

 #### URL